StackExchange/dnscontrol/docs/_providers/cloudflare.md

 control panel manually or via the `dnscontrol create-domains` command.

 ## Redirects
-The Cloudflare provider can manage Page-Rule based redirects for your domains.
+The Cloudflare provider can manage "Forwarding URL" Page Rules (redirects) for your domains.
 Simply use the `CF_REDIRECT` and `CF_TEMP_REDIRECT` functions to make redirects:

 {% highlight js %}